-The swift impact of the global COVID-19 virus and the subsequent yo-yo between lockdowns is being felt by all types of businesses in different ways.
-How you can stay the most resilient, what your obligations are towards staff, what financial assistance is available, how to manage imports and exports are all key questions.
-We will add to this page as new information becomes available, but below are several handy links you may want to use.
+The ongoing impact of the global COVID-19 virus and the subsequent yo-yo between lockdowns is being felt by all types of businesses in different ways.
+How you can stay the most resilient, what your obligations are towards staff and customers through the various alert levels, what financial assistance is available, are all key questions.
+Below are links to some of the most important information sites.

 This website has everything you need to know about COVID-19 in one place.
 Learn the simple steps you can take to unite against the virus and slow its spread.
 Find out what help is available and get the latest updates.